-\Social security numbers (SSNs) are used by the Florida Department of Revenue as unique identifiers for the administration of Florida's taxes.
-SSNs obtained for tax administration purposes are confidential under sections 213.053 and 119.071, Florida Statutes, and not subject to disclosure as public records.
-Collection of your SSN is authorized under state and federal law.
-Visit our Internet site at floridarevenue.com and select "Privacy Notice" for more information regarding the state and federal law governing the collection, use, or release of SSNs, including authorized exceptions.
+Social security numbers are used by the Florida Department of Revenue as unique identifiers for the administration of Florida's taxes.
+Social security numbers obtained for tax administration purposes are confidential under sections 213.053 and 119.071, Florida Statutes, and not subject to disclosure as public records.
+Collection of your social security number is authorized under state and federal law.
+For a detailed statement of the state and federal law governing the collection, use, or release of social security numbers, including authorized exceptions, visit our Internet site at www.myflorida.com/dor and select "Privacy Notice."